kevinwo/Listy/README.md

 Listy is yet another multiplatform to-do list app, and it does the most amazing things, like let you add lists and tasks – even delete them – and see what an app with multiple layers might look like.
 Enjoy!

+# Why another to-do app?

+There are a number of VIPER architecture examples in the wild, but I had not come across something that shows how VIPER can be applied in a DRY fashion across multiple platforms.
+Therefore, I decided to put together and share the way I code in the form of a to-do app.

 ## Apps

 ### Listy iOS